DocsScript Studio › Character detail panel: chips, basic info, custom fields, more sections

 Field Use

-Abilities What this character excels at (skill, knowledge, trait advantage)
+Ability What the character excels at (skill, knowledge, trait advantage)

-In drama, the protagonist's flaw is usually the root of the Need and gets challenged through the story.
+In drama, the protagonist's flaw is usually the root of the Need and is challenged through the story.

 Backstory